kris098e/5th_term/5th_term/formal_languages_data_processing/5_DFA_minimazation/minimazation.md

 $\sum$ is here the alphabet

 ## Minimization algorithm
-- p stands for partitiion, takes the states in the dfa and split them into disjoint sets.
+- p stands for partition, takes the states in the dfa and split them into disjoint sets.
 States that ought to be the same will be in the same partition
 ### Example
 starts at page 6